-- · an upgrade to a newer version - · a reversion to an earlier version
+- · An upgrade to a newer version. - A reversion to an earlier version.

 To determine if you are upgrading or reverting your firmware image, examine the firmware version number.
 To access the firmware version in the FortiVoice Gateway web-based manager, go to Dashboard > Status and the System Information widget.
 You can find the firmware version details in the Firmware version row.
+For example, if your current firmware version is v6.4.4, build414 and you are changing to v6.4.5, build446, a later build number, indicates that you are upgrading.